Variables

 // PI = 3.14 // Error!
 Cannot reassign const

-Type Inference for Constants
+Type Inference

-// Type is inferred from the function's return type
+// Inferred from function return type

 }